j7k6/docs.j7k6.org/_posts/2019-08-13-generate-tor-onion-addresses.md

 ---
 layout: post
-title: "Generate Onion Addresses for Tor Hidden Services"
+title: "Generate .onion Addresses for Tor Hidden Services"
 ---

  > **Note**: Don't use more than 6-7 characters for `<$SERVICE_NAME>`.
 8 character words might take several days to generate, even on a modern CPU.
 If you have some GPU power, you can use [*Scallion*](https://github.com/lachesis/scallion) to speed things up.